jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 For consistency with other aspects of DNS administration, domain name values are specified in letter-digit-hyphen Label (LDH-Label) form.

-A CAA record with an issue parameter tag that does not specify a domain name is a request that certificate issuers perform CAA issue restriction processing for the corresponding domain name without granting authorization to any certificate issuer.
+A CAA record with an issue property tag that does not specify a domain name is a request that certificate issuers perform CAA issue restriction processing for the corresponding domain name without granting authorization to any certificate issuer.